chasewyrick/Administrator-Control-Panel/README.md

 2. Messaging system.

-3. Upload files to a specific directory. - In the works.
+3. Upload files to a specific directory.

 4. Change password.

-5. Create to-do lists with progress bars. - In the works.
+5. Create to-do lists with progress bars.

-6. Plus more on the way.
+6. Fully working mail system with send, inbox and trash functionalities.

+7. Update notifier!
+Get told when new updates come!

 <b>How to implement:</b>

-1. Copy and paste whole .ZIP file into your public_html directory in your webserver.
+1. Extract the zip file in the root directory of your server

-2. Open settings.php in edit mode and set each field as you wish.
-Then save it.
-Do not navigate to the panel via a web browser until this document is filled out.
-Information regarding the salt field:
-Make sure you change this.
-However after you create the data tables be sure not to change it or your passwords will no longer be recognized and you will need to re-install the whole system.

-3. Navigate to {your website hostname}/admin/mysql.php - It will run and create the data tables

-4. Then open {your website hostname}/admin/ and fix any errors.
-If there are none you can go and delete the MySQL.php file.

-5. Now log into the dashboard.
-The username is Administrator and the default password is Banana.

-6. You will need to now go and change the passcode which can be done under the user tab on your dashboard.

-7. Done.
-Enjoy your administration control panel.
+2. Navigate to http://{you host name}/admin/setup.php

+3. Follow the promts

+4. Done!

 Your panel can be accessed like this: http://{your host name}/admin/